Boisgontier-Lab/Mediation_Pain_Physical-Activity_Depression_Functional-Dependence/README.md

-# Depressive symptoms and physical activity mediate the detrimental effect of pain on functional independence in adults with arthritis
+# Depressive symptoms and physical activity mediate the effect of pain on functional indepence in adults with arthritis

 This repo contains the `R` scripts to analyze the relationship between pain, depressive symptoms, physical activity, and functional status in adults with arthritis using the [CLSA](https://www.clsa-elcv.ca) panel data survey.